TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 13/Acts 13.39.md

 ---

-and by him every one that believeth is justified from all things, from which ye could not be justified by the law of Moses.
+and by him everyone who believes is justified from all things, from which you could not be justified by the law of Moses.